 - Put kid friendly holiday movies on the tv in the background.
 That way if you have a kid that’s bored they instantly have something “to do”.

 - Remember to have kid friendly menu items available.
 This is as simple as some homemade nuggets and sliced fruit with baby carrots.
+I’m not one for making several dishes, but just putting those nuggets on a holiday plate will take the stress off of the parents when trying to get something in those bellies so they can enjoy the party.

 Above all else, have fun.
 There’s nothing that will make a party more successful more quickly than the mood of the hostess!
 No matter what, preparation is your friend.
+Cue up your holiday playlist, and let the party take care of itself, and it will!
+I hope you’ve found these shortcuts for epic holiday entertaining (my top 5 tips) helpful, and that your party planning will soon be in full swing!

 More help with holiday entertaining: